 Talking About Race: Just Do It

 For a white person like me, it can be tempting to gloss over Martin Luther King, Jr. Day, and Black History Month in February.
 The political climate and national discussion on race feel fraught and dangerous.
-Plus, talking about discrimination and inequality is uncomfortable.
+Talking about discrimination and inequality is uncomfortable.

 What right or knowledge do I have to talk about race?
 As with any conflict situation, my first reaction is avoidance.
 But that’s not the right reaction.